popbee/waxbee/README.md

 This hardware project aims at building a USB bridge for ADB or Serial-based Wacom/Calcomp tablets and effectively convert serial/adb tablets to USB.

-This is a C++ based project meant to run on low cost AVR [Teensy][] hardware.
+This is a C++ based project meant to run on the AVR-based [Teensy 2.0][] hardware.
 Java-based configuration utility running on Win32/64, Mac OS X & Linux.

 NOTE: Soldering is required to perform a tablet conversion.
 This is done at your own risks.